BPLIM/ReplicationApp/Server/README.md

 In 4 and 5, replace *pxxx_BPLIM* with the name of the project.

 **Important Note**: researchers must use a container to run the analysis.
-When creating the container, is very important that the definition file contains the following
+When creating the container, it is very important that the definition file contains the following
 instructions:

 **Stata**